stupidmankind/BYpassDoc/docs/source/commands/renamefile.rst

 ----------

 **Source File Path**
-	Enter the path to the source file
+	Indicate the path to the source file.

 **Replace Existing**
-	Specify to replace if the file exist
+	Specify to replace if the file exist.

 **New Name**
-	Specify the new file name including the extension
+	Specify the new file name including the extension.